top of page

 The verb 'reimburse' has its etymological roots in Latin and Old French.
 It is derived from the Latin word 're-' (meaning 'again') and 'imburse' or 'bursa' (meaning 'purse' or 'bag').
 In the context of finances, 'reimburse' originally meant to put money back into someone's purse or repay expenses.
 This Latin term was adapted into Old French as 'reembourser,' with a similar financial sense.
 As it transitioned into English, it became 'reimburse,' retaining its essential meaning of compensating someone for expenses or losses they have incurred.
 The etymology of 'reimburse' effectively conveys the idea of repaying or returning money to someone, emphasizing its role as a verb used to describe the act of providing financial compensation for incurred costs or losses.

-Quiz: Find the meaning of the verb reimburse:
+Find the correct meaning of the verb reimburse:

 Try Again!